Ishkashimi language

 The total number of speakers is c.
 2,500, most of whom are now dispersed throughout Tajikistan and Afghanistan and small villages within the vicinity.
 Based on this number, Ishkashimi is threatened to becoming critically endangered or extinct in the next 100 years whereas other significant languages are being spoken in schools, homes, etc. These languages are the Tajik language in Tajikistan and the Dari language in Afghanistan, and they are contributing to the decline in the use of Ishkashimi, which at the moment has a status of endangered language.
 Besides, information about Ishkashimi language is limited due to the lack of extensive and systematic research and the lack of a written system.

-Ishkashimi is closely related to Zebaki and Sanglechi dialects (in Afghanistan).
+Ishkashimi is closely related to Sanglechi dialects (in Zebak District, Afghanistan).
 It was grouped until recently with the Sanglechi dialect under the parent family Sanglechi-Ishkashimi (sgl), but a more comprehensive linguistic analysis showed significant differences between these speech varieties.
 Phonology and grammar of Ishkashimi language is similar to phonology and grammar of the closely related Zebaki dialect.

+Name

+The name Ishkashimi (natively called Škošmi) may be borrowed from an Indo-Aryan form *śaka-kṣamā, meaning "land of the Saka".

 Geographic distribution

-Ishkashimi language has approximately 2500 speakers, of which 1500 speakers are in the Ishkashim and Wakhan districts and a variety of villages in the Badakhshan Province in Afghanistan, and 1000 speakers are in the Gorno-Badakhshan Autonomous Region in Tajikistan, particularly in Ishkoshim town and neighboring Ryn and Sumjin villages.
+The Ishkashimi language has approximately 2500 speakers, of which 1500 speakers are in the Ishkashim and Wakhan districts and a variety of villages in the Badakhshan Province in Afghanistan, and 1000 speakers are in the Gorno-Badakhshan Autonomous Region in Tajikistan, particularly in Ishkoshim town and neighboring Ryn and Sumjin villages.